 </ img>

-The touchpad in the Lenovo Yoga S940 laptop is not a record,but its average size is offset by excellent sensitivity and coverage.
-During the use of the desire or the need to connect the mouse did not arise.
+The touchpad in the Lenovo Yoga S940 laptop is not a record one,but its average size is compensated by excellent sensitivity and coverage.
+During use, there was no desire or need to connect the mouse.

 </ img>